Dedicated comparison page

 Apply Now

-Discover it Cash Back is a cashback card from Discover with no annual fee, cashback match — all cash back earned in first year is matched, and fair to good credit.
+Discover it Cash Back is a cashback card from Discover with no annual fee, cashback match - all cash back earned in first year is doubled, and fair to good credit.

 Best for: People focused on cashback rewards who want to avoid an annual fee and who typically have fair to good credit.